Find an Occupational Therapist

 1202 W Monroe St, Chicago, Illinois 60607

 Alexis Santiago is a Occupational Therapist in Chicago, Illinois.
-They treat Anxiety, Self-Harm, Trauma.
+They treat Panic, Anger Issues, Attention Deficit Hyperactivity Disorder (ADHD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.